ChrisSBras/imagined_vs_articulated_speech/README.md

 pip install -r requirements.txt
 ```

+## Data structure
+The data contains EEG and audio signals for 20 subjects.
+Each subject has data for multiple words and vowels.
+This project used the derivatives folder as this contains the arranged data instead of raw directly from the EEG session.

+The [`helpers.data`](./helpers/data.py) module can be used to easily read data from this folder by simply specifying the subject and which task and speech type you want to use.

 ## Running the Overt Speech Model
 To run the baseline overt speech model, simply run the script `run_model.py`.
 This will first generate the data and save it for further use.